-UK Corporate governance, viability statement, including severe but plausible scenarios for risks related to macroeconomic downturn, global supply pressures, data breach and climate change
+UK Corporate governance, viability statement, including severe but plausible scenarios for risks related to ongoing geopolitical events triggering global supply chain challenges and resurgent inflation, leading to weak consumer confidence, further intensifying competition in the sector, data breach and climate change

 Industry: retail